mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 This page describes how to set up the Data Science Project Template for local development.

-This project template is in effect a hierarchy of configs that build containers based on the environment data science is being conducted in.
+This project template is in effect a hierarchy of configs that build containers based on the environment that data science is being conducted in.
 At the bottom of that hierarchy is the local container that runs on a users local machine.
-This guide describes creating and developing inside the local container.
+This page describes creating and developing inside the local container.

 ## Required Software